opentensor/validators/README.md

 ----
 ## Experimental Features
-### Prompt-Based Scoring
-The reward mechanism for miner completions plays a crucial role in the overall quality of the network.
-As such, we are constantly developing and testing new methods that make the reward process **open** and **robust**.
-This benefits everyone.
-Presently, miners weights are set based on evaluations of their completions that are carried out by a reward model.
-This presents two major challenges:

-1. Reward model evaluations are a bottleneck, owing to the large model size
-2. Reward models are vulnerable to attacks, which reduces the network quality for everyone

-Consequently, validators also perform *shadow scoring*, which outsources the reward mechanism to the network.
-This feature is currently under development, and so the prompt-based scores are only used for research purposes.

 ## Sentence Embedding Gating Model
 Another cornerstone of the validator functionality is the use of a mixture of experts (MoE) model, which we call the gating model, to enable queries to be efficiently routed to the best-suited miners. **This incentivizes miners to become specialists, which in turn improves response quality**.
 It also reduces latency and addresses bandwidth issues in the network.